justinleetyler/justinleetyler.github.io/catalog.md

 McGuffie, Duncan. -- The hymn sandwich : a brief history of Unitarian worship. -- Computer data (1 file). -- [S.n., 19--]. -- on 1 external hard drive. -- System requirements: USB drive; PDF file reader. -- Title from title page. -- Filename: 3366.pdf. -- DDC 289.1

-McKay, Brett. -- A history of the American Bachelor: Part II -- Post-Civil War / by Brett & Kate McKay. -- Computer data (1 file : 23 kb) -- on 1 external hard drive. -- Title from resource. -- File name: (3003.txt) -- DBID 3003.txt. -- IN The Art of Manlines. -- (May 1, 2012).
-1. 305.31
+McKay, Brett. -- A history of the American Bachelor: Part II -- Post-Civil War / by Brett & Kate McKay. -- Computer data (1 file : 23 kb) -- on 1 external hard drive. -- Title from resource. -- File name: (3003.txt) -- DBID 3003.txt. -- IN The Art of Manlines. -- (May 1, 2012) -- DDC 305.31

-McKay, Brett. -- The cabinet of invisible counselors / Brett McKay, Kate McKay. -- Computer data (1 file : 22.5 kb) -- Title from resource. -- on 1 external hard drive. -- File name: (10165.txt) -- DBID 10165. -- IN The Art of Manliness.
-1. 646.7
+McKay, Brett. -- The cabinet of invisible counselors / Brett McKay, Kate McKay. -- Computer data (1 file : 22.5 kb) -- Title from resource. -- on 1 external hard drive. -- File name: (10165.txt) -- DBID 10165. -- IN The Art of Manliness -- DDC 646.7

-McKay, Brett. -- The libraries, studies, and writing rooms of 15 famous men / by Brett & Kate McKay. -- Computer data (1 file : 13.7 mb). -- on 1 external hard drive. -- Title from p.
-1. -- File name: (3068.pdf). -- DBID 3069. -- IN The art of manliness [website]. -- (June 19, 2012).
-1. 690.
+McKay, Brett. -- The libraries, studies, and writing rooms of 15 famous men / by Brett & Kate McKay. -- Computer data (1 file : 13.7 mb). -- on 1 external hard drive. -- Title from p -- DDC -- File name: (3068.pdf). -- DBID 3069. -- IN The art of manliness [website]. -- (June 19, 2012) -- DDC 690.

 McKay, Brett. -- How and why to become a lifelong learner. -- Computer data. -- Mode of Access: World Wide Web (http://artofmanliness.com/2013/03/18/how-and-why-to-become-a-lifelong-learner/). -- Title from resource. -- IN The art of Manliness [website]. -- (Mar.
 18, 2013). -- DDC 374.